syncfusion-content/flutter-docs/Flutter/cartesian-charts/methods.md

 The [`pixelToPoint`](https://pub.dev/documentation/syncfusion_flutter_charts/latest/charts/ChartSeriesController/pixelToPoint.html) method takes logical pixel value as input and returns a chart data point.

 Since this method is in the series controller, x and y-axis associated with this particular series will be considering for conversion value.

-N> This method is only applicable for Cartesian chart, not for the circular, pyramid, and funnel charts.

 {% highlight dart %}